thehq/python-crossbarhttp/README.md

     exit $(docker-compose ps -q | xargs docker inspect -f '{{ .Name }} exited with status {{ .State.ExitCode }}' | grep test_1 | cut -f5 -d ' ')

 This is a little hacky (and hopefully Docker will fix it) but it will do the trick for now.

-The Docker Compose file creates a generic router with an example service connected to it.

 ##License
 MIT